delliott0000/PyDoorBuilder/README.md

 # Features (Planned)

-- Built-in HTTPS API that manages user sessions and enforces rate limits.
+- Built-in HTTP API that manages user sessions and enforces rate limits.
-- Real-time communication of client states via WSS to prevent the loss of progress in the event of a crash.
+- Real-time communication of client states via WebSocket to prevent the loss of progress in the event of a crash.
 - Use of the `asyncio` framework to handle many IO-bound tasks concurrently.